zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

-The following example Kickstart template describes a basic platform with a small set of packages and two network interfaces: one for provisioning the OS and connection to the Manager for Lustre\* management network, the other might be used for Lustre* communications traffic (if Ethernet is being used for Lustre* networking).
+The following example Kickstart template describes a basic platform with a small set of packages and two network interfaces: one for provisioning the OS and connection to the Intel® Manager for Lustre* software management network, the other might be used for Lustre* communications traffic (if Ethernet is being used for Lustre* networking).